Andrew Marr: Awards

 In 1995, he was named Columnist of the Year at both the What the Papers Say Awards and the British Press Awards, and received the Journalist Award in the Channel 4 Political Awards of 2001.

-He was considered for honorary membership of The Coterie for 2007.
 Marr has received two British Academy Television Awards: the Richard Dimbleby Award at the 2004 ceremony and the award for Best Specialist Factual Programme (for his History of Modern Britain) at the 2008 ceremony.

 Marr was awarded an honorary doctorate from Staffordshire University in 2009.